wesleyem/th57/EPS.md

 1. Ensure twist grip is full open
 2. Land as soon as possible

-> Warning: If suspected during a practive autorotation, execute a waveoff
+> Warning: If suspected during a practice autorotation, execute a waveoff

 ---
 ### Transmission Malfunction